Install using the Arduino IDE¶

-Download the DCC++ EX zip file¶
+Download the DCC++ EX ZIP file¶

-Use the link to either the zip or tar file at the bottom of our Github page here:
+Use the link to either the ZIP or TAR file at the bottom of our GitHub page here:

 Unzip the file into the Arduino IDE project folder¶

-Find the zip file on your computer and unzip it.
+Find the ZIP file on your computer and unzip it.
 You should now have a folder with the entire DCC-EX project inside it called “CommandStation-EX”.
 Make sure this folder is at the root level with all your other projects.
 Note that the name of this folder MUST be “CommandStation-EX”!
 Do not change it.
 Because of the way the Arduino IDE works, the folder name must match the .ino file inside it.

-Copy the config.example.h file or rename it¶
+Copy the config.example.h file (or rename it)¶

 DCC-EX provides you with an example configuration file.
-This file holds settings that you can change for things like your choice of motor controller, WiFi login credentials, etc. Rather than a future update potentially have you lose any changes you make to your configuration, we give this file a different name and leave it up to you to edit if you need to.
+This file holds settings that you can change for things like your choice of motor controller, WiFi login credentials, etc. Rather than a future update potentially causing you to lose any changes you make to your configuration, we give this file a different name and leave it up to you to edit if you need to.
 Simply rename this file to

 Run the Arduino IDE¶